Round Table Conferences (India): Proceedings

 The conference started with six plenary meetings where delegates put forward their issues nine sub-committees were formed to deal with several different matters including federal structure, provincial constitution, province of Sindh and NWFP, defense services and minorities e.t.c.
 These were followed by discussions on the reports of the sub-committees on Federal Structure, Provincial Constitution, Minorities, Burma, North West Frontier Province, Franchise, Defense services and Sindh.
 These were followed by 2 more plenary meetings and a final concluding session.
 It was difficult for progress to be made in the absence of the Indian National Congress but some advances were made.
 The Prime Minister wrote his diary "India has not considered.
 It was communalism and proportions of reserved seats" that exposed the worst side of Indian politics.

 The idea of an All-India Federation was moved to the centre of discussion by Tej Bahadur Sapru.
 All the groups attending the conference supported this concept.
 The princely states agreed to the proposed federation provided that their internal sovereignty was guaranteed.
 The Muslim League also supported the federation as it had always been opposed to a strong Centre.
 The British agreed that representative government should be introduced on provincial level.

-The Congress, which had boycotted the first conference, was requested to come to a settlement by Sapru, M. R. Jayakar and V. S. Srinivasa Sastri.
-A settlement between Mahatma Gandhi and Viceroy Lord Irwin brought the Congress to the second session of Round Table Conference, which opened on 7 September.
+Second Round Table Conference (September 1931 – December 1931)

+After the failure of the First Round Table Conference, the British recognized they needed the participation of the Indian National Congress.
+On January 26, 1931, Gandhi and other Congress leaders were freed from prison.
+The resulting discussions culminated in the Gandhi–Irwin Pact (1931) under which the Congress agreed to participate in a Second Round Table Conference.
 Although MacDonald was still Prime Minister of Britain, he was by this time heading a coalition Government (the "National Government") with a Conservative majority, including Sir Samuel Hoare as a new Secretary of State for India.
-On 7 November 1931 Gandhi secretly met with Malcolm MacDonald in his rooms at Balliol College, Oxford.
-He took the opportunity to gain publicity from a tour of the East End and visit to Lancashire cotton mills, but could not persuade the government to grant self-rule: of more urgency was the gathering Agrarian Crisis and Congress newest campaign for a Fair rent.

-The discussion led to the passing of the Government of India Act 1935, yet the Governor of United Provinces was happy to be rid of Gandhi's campaigns "playing havoc with six or seven million tenants in the UP."
-When Nehru decried that the famine relief programme was pitiful, he was already asking for a kisan rent strike, and Patel called for a satyagraha.
-When quizzed in London about his intentions for the conference, Gandhi averred he could do nothing about agrarian problems from England.
-Little was achieved other than the Government realised they had to tackle absentee landlordism in India to avert disaster.

-Second Round Table Conference (September 1931 – December 1931)